sympower/dt-data-load-tool/docs/website/docs/general-usage/credentials/complex_types.md

 ### Mixed form

-If all credentials, except the password, are provided explicitly in the code, `dlt` will look for the password in `secrets.toml`.
+If all credentials, except the password, are provided explicitly in the code, `data_load_tool` will look for the password in `secrets.toml`.

 ```toml
 dsn.password="loader"